slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Success is a collection of well curated failures.
 - The most successful people are those who are good at plan b.

+> *"Success lies in relentless execution of the basics."
+-- Leonardo da Vinci*

+> *"I failed my way to success."
+-- Thomas Edison*

+> *"Strive not to be a success, but rather be of value."
+-- Albert Einstein*

+> *"The way to succeed is to double your failure rate."
+-- Thomas John Watson*

+> *"To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man."
+-- Louis L’amour*

+> *"Success is the ability to go from one failure to another with no loss of enthusiasm."
+-- Winston Churchill*

 > *"Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming."
 -- John Woode*

+> *"Anything that is successful is a series of mistakes."
+-- Billie Armstrong*

 > *"A man is a success if he gets up in the morning and gets to bed at night, and in between he does what he wants to do."
 -- Bob Dylan*

-> *"To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man."
--- Louis L’amour*

 > *"Most overnight successes take at least 5 years.
 Budget your life accordingly." (...)
 "Recipe for success: under-promise and over-deliver." (...)
 "Show up.
 Keep showing up.
 Somebody successful said: 99% of success is just showing up."
 -- Kevin Kelly*

-> *"Want to get ahead in life?
-Start genuinely rooting for others to succeed.
-It’s as simple as that."
+> *"The secret to success is retaining your child-like qualities."
--- Sahil Bloom*
+-- Robert Green*

 > *"Success is a lousy teacher.
 It seduces smart people into thinking they can’t lose."
 -- Bill Gates*

-> *"Strive not to be a success, but rather be of value."
--- Albert Einstein*

 > *"The success formula: solve your own problems and freely share the solutions." (...)
 "The price of growth is outgrowing people." (...)